LegallGuillaume/MyCompta/README.md

 ## Unit test
 *These tests check if there are no regression only with object creation (exclude website)*

-> python3 website/unit_test.py : create log in unit_test.log
+> python3 manage.py --testunit : create log in unit_test.log

 ## Funtional test
 *These tests check if there are no regression with the global function (exclude website)*

-> python3 website/test_works.py : create log in test_works.log
+> python3 manage.py --testfunc : create log in test_works.log

 ## Website
 *To start website, you should use manager.py*